|

 "You look like a woodland sprite, meleth nín,"

-he said, tracing his fingers along the contours of her face, then
+he said, tracing his fingers along the contours of her face, and

 carefully spreading them through her golden hair, letting its

-He leant down and kissed her mouth, gently devouring her lips,
+He leaned down and kissed her mouth, gently sucking her lips,

 like a succulent fruit.
 "I will not give you up," he